Today is ourstate festival of Kerala

 Measures and weights were right;

-No one cheated or wronged his neighbor.
+or wronged his neighbor.

 When Maveli ruled the land,